Antarctica and the Southern Ocean

 - Coordinating New Zealand's maritime surveillance activities in the Southern Ocean.

-We work closely with a range of government agencies and Antarctica NZ - the Crown Entity that manages Scott Base and is responsible for activities in Antarctica and the Southern Ocean such as scientific research, conservation, and public awareness.
+We work closely with a range of government agencies and Antarctica New Zealand - the Crown Entity that manages Scott Base and is responsible for activities in Antarctica and the Southern Ocean such as scientific research, conservation, and public awareness.